 - Require a person with a disability to travel with an attendant, except in certain limited circumstances

 Carriers must make airplanes accessible and provide certain services and accommodations for passengers with disabilities, including boarding assistance and allowances for assistive devices.
-For more information on air travel for people with disabilities, click here.

 Section 504 of the Rehabilitation Act